AlibabaResearch/SA-IQA/SA-IQA-model/README.md

 ## License

-The released SA-IQA model weights are governed by the custom non-commercial model license in `LICENSE`.
+The released SA-IQA model weights are licensed under the Apache License 2.0.
+See `LICENSE` for the full license text.

-This model is fine-tuned from Ovis2.5-9B.
-Users must also comply with the base model license and notice files:
+This model is fine-tuned from Ovis2.5-9B, which is also released under the Apache License 2.0.
+When redistributing or modifying this model, retain attribution and relevant notices from the base model:

 - `Ovis2.5-9B/LICENSE`
 - `Ovis2.5-9B/NOTICE`

-The Hugging Face metadata uses `license: other` because this model license is not one of the standard open-source license identifiers.

 ## Citation